South Fork Landing – Master Planning Fall 2019

 Tollgate Farmhouse Interior will be rehabilitated for community use for educational programming and events.
 This project was awarded $270,000 in grant funding through the Washington State Heritage Capital Projects fund.
 The design phase has been completed with construction planned for 2019.

-Tollgate Farm Park Fields Rehabilitation – Construction in 2019
+Tollgate Farm Park Fields Rehabilitation – In Progress

 Torguson Skate Park Renovation – Design in 2019